eriknw/afar/README.md

 # displays 10!
 ```

-Printing is captured and displayed locally:
+Printing is captured and displayed locally and asynchronously:
 ```python
 with afar.run, remotely:
     print(three)